vivaria/edisonrul.ing/docs/source/cards/m/mind-over-matter.md

 ### Card Rulings

-●You can Tribute a face-down Psychic-Type monster you control.
+*   You can Tribute a face-down Psychic-Type monster you control.